 Excel equipment rental spreadsheets are static tools.
 They give you a snapshot in time.
 At 5 pm yesterday, when you closed, you had five trucks on hand.
 By 10 am this morning, customers had returned three, and you rented out four more.
 Your spreadsheet, as of 10 am, will show four trucks on hand.

 Great.
-But what will you have in an hour?
+But what equipment will you have in an hour?
 After lunch?
 When you open tomorrow?
-Who has extended their contract, and were you able to record that yet?
+Who has extended their rental contract, and is the correct spreadsheet updated yet?
 Will you have enough trucks for tomorrow’s reservations if someone doesn’t come back today?
-You’ve probably asked all these questions while trying to compile the info you need to answer them.
+You’ve probably asked all these questions while trying to track down the info you need to answer them from multiple Excel spreadsheets.

 You probably also got incredibly frustrated.
 Even worse, you need to create more spreadsheets to attempt to forecast your supply and demand this way.

-That means you get to manually scroll through several separate sheets or pages and then put all that info together.
+That means you get to manually scroll through several separate spreadsheets, workbooks, and pages and then put all that info together.

 Software integration is one of the keys to effective inventory management and business administration.

-While you can link Excel to some of your other management programs using algorithms and have it automatically pull data from those programs, all you’re doing is automating data entry.
+While you can link Excel to some of your other management programs using algorithms and have it automatically pull data from those programs, all you’re doing is automating data entry into spreadsheets.
 You’re not integrating Excel with your other programs.

 Integration means your systems and programs are centralized and all work together; Excel can’t do that.